overwolf/overwolf.github.io/docs/api/games-ids.md

 2. Open the Game List XML file (named with a number postfix, for example, gamelistXXX.xml, higher number means newer version), and search your game by name.

 3. Under each game, you can find it’s game ID.
-   If you didn’t find the game you need, contact us through [Slack](../support/contact-us#join-our-slack) or by emailing developers@overwolf.com.
+   If you didn’t find the game you need, [contact us](../support/contact-us).

 ## Game-ID and Instance-ID

 Because a single game can have multiple executables: Steam, GOG, 32 / 64-bit clients, etc.
 We differentiate between them by adding one digit for each game id, which is called an "Instance ID."
+Basically, you have the ID, and then a series of instances (212160, 212161, …)

 So basically, when your browser the [gamelist.xml](the-gamelistxml-file) file, you will get the game ID's that includes the instance id.
 Also, when you call [overwolf.games.onGameInfoUpdated](#overwolf-games#ongameinfoupdated), you will also get the full game id that includes the instance id.)